GoogleChrome/ip-protection/Masked-Domain-List.md

 datasift.com                                     | MeltWater                                                      | Not Impacted By Script Blocking
 tweetmeme.com                                    | MeltWater                                                      | Not Impacted By Script Blocking
 mercadopago.com                                  | MercadoLibre                                                   | Entire Domain Blocked
+mlstatic.com                                     | MercadoLibre                                                   | Not Impacted By Script Blocking
 merchantadvantage.com                            | MerchantAdvantage                                              | Not Impacted By Script Blocking
 atdmt.com                                        | Meta                                                           | Not Impacted By Script Blocking
 atlassolutions.com                               | Meta                                                           | Not Impacted By Script Blocking